Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 ### Add a trigger

  Add a trigger to ensure that the workflow is started if cash ins, cash outs, or corrections to the opening or the closing floats have been posted.
-For detailed information, see [Manage the cash register](../Operation/05_ManageCashRegister.md).
+For detailed information on posting these objects, see [Manage the cash register](../Operation/05_ManageCashRegister.md).

 #### Prerequisites

-- The Sync cash journal workflow has been created.
+- The Synchronize cash journal workflow has been created, see [Create the Synchronize cash journal workflow](#create-the-synchronize-cash-journal-workflow).
 - You have the required rights to edit a workflow.

 #### Procedure

-*Workflows > Workflows > Tab OVERVIEW > Select a workflow > Select a workflow version*
+*Workflows > Workflows > Tab OVERVIEW > Select the Synchronize cash journal workflow > Select a workflow version*

 ![Workflow editor new](../../Assets/Screenshots/POS/Sales/Workflow/WorkflowEditorNew.png "[Workflow editor new]")